Nitzantomer1998/Nitzantomer1998/README.md

 - Proficient in C, C++, Python, Java and Assembly.

+- Speaks Hebrew and English.

  - Would love to join and collaborate into new projects.

-- Speaks Hebrew, English, And soon enough Spanish :).

 - All of my projects are available  [here](https://github.com/Nitzantomer1998?tab=repositories)